willijar/cl-data-format-validation/README.txt

   `format-output` will write its output to `stream` if it is given, otherwise it will return a string containing the output headers.

+**integer** `&key min max nil-allowed radix format` Converts to an integer between `min` and `max` (inclusive, and if specified). `radix` specified the base (in the usual way). `format` specifies the format control string to be used for output.

+**list** `&key separator type min-length max-length` Return a list of objects delimited by the given `separator` string.
+Each member is recursively checked the nested type (another type specification).
+If specified `min-length` and `max-length` specify the required length bounds.
+The type specification may be a list of type specifications applied to each element in turn or a single type specification applied to all elements (note there is an ambiguity if you specify a list of one symbol - in this it is taken as a conversion for the first element only).

+**member** `&key type set test  key`
+  Recursively uses `type` to convert string to internal object which is then checked for membership of the list `set` using `key` and `test`(default is equal allowing for string tests).

+**nil** `&key`
+  Return string unchanged.

+**number** `&key min max nil-allowed format radix` Converts to a general number between `min` and `max` (inclusive, and if specified). `radix` specified the base (in the usual way). `format` specifies the format control string to be used for output.
+The `parse-number` library of Matthew Danish is used to do the conversion.

+**pathname** `&key must-exist wild-allowed nil-allowed` Convert input to a pathname.
+If `wild-allowed` is true then the pathname is allowed to be wild, otherwise if `must-exist` is true then the pathname must correspond to an existing file (checked using probe-file.

+**pathnames** `&key must-exist wild-allowed nil-allowed` Return a list of pathnames delimited by ':', each checked as for **pathname**

+**read** `&key multiplep type package`
+  Uses the lisp reader with the current package set to `package`. `type` is a Common Lisp type against which the read object(s) is checked.
+If `multiplep` is true then read will be continually called until all characters are used up and the results are returned as a list.
+On output, if `multiplep` is true list of objects are separated by a space and written readably.

+**roman**
+  Convert between roman numerals (up to 4000) and an integer

+**string** `&key strip-return nil-allowed min-word-count max-word-count min-length max-length` Validates that the string is between `min-length` and `max-length` characters long (inclusive, and if specified) and the word count is between `min-word-count` and `max-word-count`.
+  Whitespace is trimmed from the returned string, and if `strip-return` is specified the RETURN characters are stripped from the string (useful when handling input from http forms).

+**symbol** `&key nil-allowed package convert`
+  Returns a symbol from the string interned into `package` (default is the keyword package). `conversion` is a function applied to the string before it is interned (default identity) which may for example be used to change case or map special characters.

+**time-period** `&key`
+  A time period in hours, minutes and (optionally) seconds is converted into an integer number of seconds. ':' is used as the delimiter between fields.

 Conditions and Restarts
 =======================